 Vitamins B &C (natural occurring)

-Natural occurring vitamins in Kombucha promote healthy skin, regulate oil gland secretion, and minimize clogged pores.
+Natural occurring vitamins, minerals and polyphenols in Kombucha promote may healthy skin, regulate oil gland secretion, and minimize clogged pores.
 Vitamins B & C found in Kombucha act as natural antioxidants on your skin which help to reduce free radicals produced by daily exposure to the elements.
-We ferment our Kombucha using *green,*black and *rooibos teas (*organic) for their high antioxidant (polyphenols) and health promoting properties.
+We ferment our Kombucha using *green,*black and *rooibos teas (*organic) for their high antioxidant and health promoting properties.
 Green and black tea (Camelia sinesis) are well known for their wound healing actions and researchers highly recommend the adoption of of these teas in skincare formulations because of their anti-inflammatory and anticarcinogenic value.
 Studies reveal rooibos polyphenols (Aspalathus linearis) are anticancerous and contain photoprotective effects against the damaging UVB rays of the sun.
-We use mineral rich filtered water so that during fermentation the inorganic minerals are biotransformed into organic (bioavailable) ones.
-Our process creates a mineral and nutrient rich powerhouse that is readily and easily absorbed by your skin to create nourishment for your body from the outside in.
+We use mineral rich water so that during fermentation the inorganic minerals are transformed into organic bioavailable ones.
+Our natural process creates a mineral and nutrient rich powerhouse which is readily and easily absorbed by your skin to create nourishment for your body from the outside in.